Hey guys,

 FUNCTION COMPOSITION

-Function composition dimply means: feeding a function into another.
+Function composition dimply means: feeding a function into another.for e.g.

 Note: We can use all the operations on function compositions.